Atropos-Dad/private-to-public-api-aggregator/README.md

 ## API Endpoints

-All endpoints require authentication with the API key in the Authorization header:
+All endpoints except `/aggregated` require authentication with the API key in the Authorization header:
 ```
 Authorization: Bearer your_api_key_here
 ```